Angel Flight

 Angel Flight is the name used by a number of groups whose members provide free air transportation for passengers in need of medical treatment far from home and perform other missions of community service.
 Such a non-profit organization may be located in the United States, Europe, Australia, or Canada.
 Transportation is provided by volunteer pilots, often using their own general aviation aircraft.
 In most of Canada, the Volunteer Pilot Program of Hope Air provides a similar service, along with Angel Flight of Vancouver.

 A list of all the Angel Flight and other Public Benefit Flying organizations is maintained by the Air Care Alliance.

 History

 Angel Flight's first organizations under that name were founded in 1983.

 Formed in Santa Monica, California, Angel Flight of California, now known as Angel Flight West, and formed in Atlanta, Georgia, Angel Flight Soars, were the first two organizations formed under the name.
+Angel Flight of California and its volunteer pilots were awarded the Giraffe Heroes award in 1988.

 Pilots

 Angel Flight missions are made possible by pilots who volunteer their time, their skills, and the funds required for aircraft operating expenses.
 Many pilots provide Angel Flights in their own personal aircraft, although some do so using rented aircraft.
 Pilots must usually meet certain minimum flight experience requirements before they are allowed to command an Angel Flight mission (typically 250-300 flying hours).
 They also receive extensive training on the special procedures required for Angel Flight missions and patient transportation.

 Pilots have a variety of reasons for volunteering for Angel Flight missions.
 Most do so simply because they enjoy flying, and because providing charity transportation is more constructive than getting the proverbial $100 hamburger or "drilling holes in the sky" (flying just for the sake of flying).
 The aircraft operating expenses are also generally tax-deductible as a gift-in-kind donation (not in Australia however).